CSGSOHackathonFall2020/Boat/README.md

 # Summary
 Learned basic html, css, and javascript script.
 On the backend side, used mysql to enter some sample dataset (including pictures and paths).
 Failed to build connection to send request from webpage to database.

-# webstie can be reached at http://eva333.nl/
+# webstie (simple page, nonfunctional :) ) can be reached at http://eva333.nl/

 Progress:
 html file --> Done?